Registry of Shareholders in Costa Rica

 • Yearly tax information filing

-No formal license is required for offshore operators if:
+No formal gambling license is required in Costa Rica for strictly offshore operators when:

 • No bets are placed inside Costa Rica

-• They operate outside the Social Protection Board’s scope
+• Operations remain outside the Social Protection Board’s scope

 Judicial Precedents

-There are no court rulings limiting offshore iGaming in Costa Rica, providing international operators with legal stability.
+There are no court rulings limiting offshore iGaming in Costa Rica, providing international operators with legal stability (as of 2025).

 • Legal entity tax